GameDesignCurriculum/C2-Exercise6-Materials/Instructions/README.md

-Add the assignment instructions and any provided materials in this folder
+Refer to **Course 2 Unit 2 Exercise 6 Instructions.pdf** for instructions for completing this assignment.